Skip to content

 }

-Optionally (but recommended), add the PostCSS plugin to your build tool.
-This ensures your custom styles have the correct CSS specificity when overriding or extending Eufemia styles.
+Optionally, you can add the PostCSS plugin to your build tool to ensure your custom styles have the necessary CSS specificity when overriding or extending Eufemia styles.

 How to use it